UKCloud/documentation/articles/dedicated-compute/dc-sco.md

 The minimum commitment period to the service is 30 days.
 The notice period is 30 days.

-On receipt of all relevant information, we will deploy the service within 10 working days for standard configurations.
+On receipt of all relevant information, we will work with you to deploy the service within an agreed timeframe based on standard configurations.

 Dedicated Compute v2 is available only in UKCloud Regions 5 and 6.